clarkfitzg/phd_research/admin/jsm18/app.md

 meeting:

-UC Davis Professor Norm Matloff invited me to present my research in a session titled "Statistical Computing on Parallel Architectures".
-JSM (the Joint Statistical Meetings) is the largest gathering of statisticians and data scientists held in North America.
-This will be my first time attending.
-I plan to use this opportunity to connect and share ideas with the broader community of researchers focused on my specialized area of parallel statistical computing.
+UC Davis Professor Norm Matloff invited me to present my research in a session titled "Statistical Computing on Parallel Architectures" at JSM (the Joint Statistical Meetings).
+JSM is the largest gathering of statisticians and data scientists held in North America, and this will be my first time attending.
+I plan to use this opportunity to connect and share ideas with the larger community of researchers focused on my specialized area of parallel statistical computing.